You’ve been there. Waiting for a client who just doesn’t show.

 Generally, more precise terms are easier to enforce.

-Can I really charge for a no-show appointment?
+Find out whether you really can charge for a no-show appointment.

 Cancellations and no-shows are big problems for private practices.